adamewing/tldr/README.md

 - some python dependecies in the background.

 ## One-step Conda environment setup
-There is a pre-baked Conda environment file provided (tldr.yml) that can be used to create a tldr Conda environment with all of the necessary dependencies.
+There is a pre-baked Conda (or [mamba](https://anaconda.org/conda-forge/mamba)) environment file provided (tldr.yml) that can be used to create a tldr Conda environment with all of the necessary dependencies.

 ```
 git clone https://github.com/adamewing/tldr.git